Data-Driven Debugging for Functional Side Channels: Overview

-We illustrate how our tool \toolname can be used for discovering and explaining information leaks arising due to functional side channels.
-We analyze the \texttt{Jetty.util.security} package of Eclipse Jetty web server.
-The package has \texttt{Credential} class which had a timing side channel.
-This vulnerability was analyzed in \cite{DBLP:conf/ccs/ChenFD17} and fixed initially in~\cite{jetty-1}.
-Then, the developers noticed that the implementation in~\cite{jetty-1} can leak still leak information and fixed this issue with a new implementation~\cite{jetty-2}.
-We consider this new implementation and apply \toolname to check its security.
-The final fix was done few months later~\cite{jetty-3} (but before we reported our finding to the developers).
+We illustrate how our tool can be used for discovering and explaining a zero-day timing side channel.
+We analyze the \texttt{java.util.regex} \footnote{\url{https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html}} package of Open JDK 8.
+The package includes 620 methods and over 8,000 lines of code.

-{\bf Problem.} The secret input is the password stored at the server, the public input is the guess by the user.
-The goal of the defender is to determine whether an attacker can infer properties of the (unchanging) secret if the attacker can observe the timing for many public inputs. \toolname helps with this, and helps the user pinpoint the problematic code.
+\textbf{Problem.} The secret input is the regular expression compiled as a pattern, and the public input is the guess that matches against the pattern.
+The attacker's goal is to infer a (fixed) secret (or its properties) by observing the response time for multiple public inputs.
+The key problem is to help the \textit{defender} discover the existence of such side channels.

-{\bf Side channel discovery.} The defender starts by choosing a finite set of secret and public values.
-For this example, the defender uses libFuzzer~\cite{libFuzzer}, a popular evolutionary fuzzer.
-The defender chooses 800 different secret passwords and 800 different guesses (ordered by length).
-The lengths of passwords are at most 20 characters.
-For each secret value, \toolname varies 800 different guesses and measures the execution time of the Jetty.
-Figure~\ref{fig:Jetty-clustered} (a) shows 800 different execution time functions (one for each secret value).
+\textbf{Side channel discovery.} The defender starts choosing a finite set of secret and public values.
+In this example, the defender uses \toolname to generate the set of secret and public input values.
+The fuzzing of \toolname is an extension of AFL~\cite{AFL} and Kelinci~\cite{kersten2017poster} where it generates multiple public input values for each secret value to discover the functional dependencies of response time over public inputs.
+The defender obtains 1,154 different secret patterns and 6,365 different matching guesses during 4 hours of fuzzing.
+The lengths of guesses are at most 52 characters.
+For each secret value, \toolname varies 6,365 different guesses and measures the execution time of regex.
+Then, it fits B-spline~\cite{ramsay2009functional} to model the timing functions for each secret.
+Figure~\ref{fig:regex-clustered} (a) shows 435 different timing functions over the public inputs from the guesses with the prefix ``bb..." to ``gg...".
+We choose the subsets of secret and public values for simpler presentations.
+Next, the defender wants to know how these timing functions are related and if there are timing side channels.

-The defender provides the notion of a distance and the bound $\varepsilon$.
-In this case, we consider $L_{\mathit{points}}$ between the first derivatives, and the bound $\varepsilon =0.001$. \toolname discovers 20 classes of observations.
-Figure~\ref{fig:Jetty-clustered} (b) shows 20 clusters detected by \toolname.
-Since every cluster corresponds to a distinct class of observation, the defender concludes that there are $20$ classes of observations in Jetty \texttt{util.security} package that leak information about the secret via side channels.